freerange/jam-coop/README.md

 ## Deployment

-All commits to `main` are deployed to [render](https://dashboard.render.com/) (the login credentials for which are available in 1P).
-They're not currently gated by the CI build that runs in a github action.
+When a CI build on the `main` branch succeeds the commits are promoted to the `production` branch.
+[Render](https://dashboard.render.com/) is configured to automatically deploy the latest changes from the `production` branch.
+The login credentials for Render are available in the shared 1Password vault.

 ## Troubleshooting